87: Samantha Béart Joins the Party!

 Yeah.

-I did that with the full-time job.
+Because this was happening, this happened just before Boulder's Gate.
+I did that with a full-time job.

-I was doing this from home, and of course, it's voice-only, so it's a lot quicker, but it was pretty intense.
+And of course, it's voice-loing, so it's a lot quicker, but it was pretty intense.
+And

 without ruining it, there's a letter that goes all the way through it.
+She's reading a letter.

-She's reading a letter, and as it goes on, she gets more and more exhausted.
+And as it goes on, she gets more and more exhausted.

-And I remember Dave Gilbert, who directed and produced it, said, Okay, Sam, at this point, you know, there's nothing left, it's just an empty shell.
+And I remember Dave Gilbert, who directed and produced it, said, okay, Sam, at this point, you know, there's nothing left.
+It's just an empty shell.

-I did it in one take
+I did it in one take.

-because there was nothing left.
+Because there was nothing left.
+Right.

 Just read the words.

 There you go, Print.
+There you go.

+Then they used that.
 So, you know, an accidental method.

 Accidental method there.
+That's good.

+Yeah, good player.
 It's coming up to spooky season.

+yeah, do check it out.
 Even here, I went to sale, isn't it?

 Tesco, I think.

 And there was a bunch of stuff.
+Sorry, Halloween stuff out.

 I went to Tesco the other day and there was a bunch of people.
+Yeah, yeah, because they do that.

-Now that's over, I guess summer's over.
+Now that, well, so I guess summer's over.

-It's back to school and then they've got nothing until halloween and then after halloween it'll be christmas immediately after christmas it'll be easter immediately immediately henry the first
+It's back to school.
+And then they've got nothing until halloween and then after halloween it'll be christmas immediately after christmas it'll be easter immediately immediately henry the first

 yeah i'm just i'm just trying to find out some summer of screams 2025